Keyboard shortcuts

 The coalition layer adds one thing agents need that the lower rungs do not supply: a named composition of a population plus its observing organisms.
 Concretely, a coalition gives an agent society:

-• One handshake token (CoalitionConfig) that enumerates the agents, the reputation organism that scores them, the coordination-market confluence they feed, and the Atlas directory that lists them.
+• One handshake token (CoalitionConfig) that enumerates the agents, the reputation organism that scores them, the coordination-market organism they feed, and the Atlas directory that lists them.
 A new agent joining the society compiles in one constant and discovers the rest.

 • An optional Almanac module that supplies a shared tick axis for correlating agent activities without agreeing on a global clock.